 "I see you just want to play games," said Glin Tahmid.
 "Guards!"
 He took his eyes off me, for once, and focused somewhere behind me.

 I turned and saw two more guys walk in through the same doorway that we had, again with the grey uniforms and the facial scars, or whatever they were, and the neck fins.
 They marched right up to me and stood on either side of me, and I began to stand up.
 Each guard grabbed one of my arms, and they pulled me the rest of the way to my feet.
 One of them took my purse away and set it on the desk, and the other one produced a long metal oval.
 While I was still trying to figure out what it was, they'd locked my wrists in it.
-How foolish I'd been to think I was going to be able to leave when I'd finished my water!
+So much for my plan to leave when I'd finished my water.

 The guard on my right let go of my arm, and the one on my left pulled me away from the chair.
 I stood there on the open floor with my hands in the strange oval handcuffs, and looked at Glin Tahmid.
 All at once it occurred to me that he may not be crazy after all.
 All those stories about secret government research programs, of genetically engineered humans and all that, might just be true after all.
 Not that that would explain how I'd gotten here.